spncr/spncr.dev/_projects/5_motionpictures.md

     image: gelato.gif
     roles: ['Camera', 'Editor']
 victories:
-  - Self-taught in my teens to start promoting myself and friends
+  - Self-taught in my teens to promoting my yoyo tricks and ideas
   - Won an underground video contest with my first stop motion project
-  - Shot two short films on 16mm, with a full crew to delegate to
+  - Attended film school and directed two short films on 16mm, with a full crew
-  - Scouted and secured challenging locations, including an alleyway in San Francisco's Financial District
+  - Overcame countless challenges to achieve directorial vision, such as securing next level locations, collaborating with talented cast and crew, and orchestrating crews of 20+
 todos:
-  - Always sharing trick ideas with the world
+  - Always share trick ideas with the world
   - Create and organize a yoyo dictionary for the tricks I've created over the years
   - Upload and organize the rest of my (slightly embarrassing) earlier work
   - I'd love to re-color the Snout and make a more polished final cut